input-output-hk/plutus-pioneer-program/docs/week8.rst

 The *StartKey* function takes one *Wallet* as an argument, and you can see that we give that argument here in the first line of the body of the function.
 Then we apply the function *h* to it.
 The function *h* is the *HandleFun* parameter and it is the job of this function to get a handle to the contract instance associated with a given key.

 We also pass in the parameters.
 So in the example of the start action, we pass in a pre-computed values for the NFT, the token currencies and the token names.
-Recall that, in *instanceSpec*, we specified *startEndpoint'* - the primed version - which takes those three parameters.
+We will say later how the *instanceSpec* function links the *StartKey* to *startEndpoint'*, the primed version of the function, which takes those three parameters.

 The *delay* function used in *perform* is another simple helper function to wait for a number of slots.